crocodic-studio/crudbooster/README.md

 - Get used to write a column name **clearly**.
 Avoid short name.
 Ex Correct : full_name, Ex Incorrect : fname

 ## Getting Started
 I think you have made a table of database for your new module before do these steps.
+Now we want to generate CRUD modul Automatically, follow these steps :
 ```
 http://localhost/YourApp/admin
 username (default) : admin@crocodic.com